Employee Replacement Costs

 Step 2: Calculate Hiring Costs

-Add the individual role’s hiring costs to your calculation.
-These costs (including recruiters’ payroll, advertising, interviewing, etc.) are usually paid in lump sums to cover multiple open positions needing new hires, which means you’ll probably need to break them down to the individual position using division.
+Some of these costs (recruiters’ payroll, advertising, interviewing, etc.) are usually paid in lump sums to cover multiple open positions needing new hires, which means you’ll probably need to divide them down to the individual position.

 To hire a new marketing specialist, you know that a recruiter spends several hours writing a job posting, communicating with applicants, scheduling interviews, and assisting in interviews.
 You also know that a hiring manager spends some time interviewing and vetting job candidates.
 In addition, job postings cost money to advertise online through your company’s applicant tracking system.